-Refer to All Trade Compliance Policies to include; TCO-122, Politically Sensitive Countries; and CON-020, Compliance with Regulations on Restrictive Trade Practices.
+Refer to All Trade Compliance Policies to include; TCO-122, Politically Sensitive Countries; and CON-020, Restrictive Trade Practices (Antiboycott Regulations).

 Anti-Corruption

 Leonardo DRS is committed to making decisions fairly on the basis of price, quality, performance and service, without using or submitting to improper practices.
 Leonardo DRS personnel must conduct all business with integrity, ensuring that business decisions are free from corruption.